Weak Galerkin Method for Electrical Impedance Tomography: Convergence analysis

-\begin{section}{Numerical experiments} \mm{In this section, we would present numerical examples in several scenarios to showcase the proposed WG method for forward process and BV-based regularization method for inverse process with both exact and noisy data. }The setup of the numerical experiments is as follows.
-We take the domain $\Omega$ as a square $\lt(0,1\rt)^2$.
-There are $L = 16$ electrodes $\{e_l\}_{l=1}^L$ distributed along the boundary $\Gamma$, each of length $1/8$.
+\begin{section}{Numerical experiments} In this section, we present some numerical examples to showcase the WG method for the forward process and the proposed BV-based regularization approach for the inverse process in EIT.
+All the computations were carried out using MATLAB 2018b on a personal laptop with 8.00 GB RAM and 2.7 GHz CPU.
+The setup of these numerical experiments is as follows.
+We take the domain $\Omega$ as a square $(0,1)^2$.
+There are $16$ electrodes $\{e_l\}_{l=1}^L$ ($L=16$) evenly distributed along the boundary $\Gamma$, each of length $1/8$.
 We set all the contact impedances $\{z_l\}_{l=1}^L$ to unit and the background conductivity $\sigma_0\equiv 1$.